Plutus Flow - Statistical OBV Analysis¶

 Remember: OBV = trend tool, not range tool.
 Best results come during sustained directional moves.

 The Problem: Divergences can persist for extended periods before price actually reverses.
-Entering immediately on divergence detection often leads to early entries and drawdowns.
+Acting immediately on divergence detection often leads to premature conclusions.

 The Fix:

-- Divergence = warning signal, not immediate entry trigger
+- Divergence = warning indication, not immediate trigger

-- Wait for price confirmation: reversal candle pattern, support/resistance level touch, or Pentarch signal
+- Wait for price confirmation: reversal candle pattern, support/resistance level touch, or Pentarch event

 - Combine divergence with Janus Atlas levels for structural confirmation

-- Use Pentarch timing signals (TD, IGN, CAP) to pinpoint actual reversal moment
+- Use Pentarch timing events (TD, IGN, CAP) to pinpoint actual reversal moment

 Remember: "Markets can remain irrational longer than you can remain solvent."
 Wait for price to confirm what OBV is suggesting.